 Q: What happens if you go abroad – does being in a different location disable a Creative Cloud license?

-A: No, your CC membership is based from your home country so you can travel without any worries.
+.
 Your access to your Creative Cloud service will not experience any interruption, plus your desktop apps will already be downloaded on your desktop for your use.

 For multiple users – is there volume licensing for groups/teams?

 Q: Instead of buying multiple Creative Cloud sebscriptions, can we buy a server license so that creative cloud will work on all computers on a server?

 With an individual membership, your licence is for one person.
 We have a team offering coming out later this year

 , for group licensing.
 When the team offering becomes available, you can buy as many seats as you like, have features that are designed for groups and admin tools needed to manage all of the various seats, etc. We will be providing more details on team licensing later in 2012.

 Q: Can someone sign a multi-year fixed price contract… like a lease?

 A: Not with the individual membership.
 If you sign up for an annual plan, your price will be fixed for 12 months, it definitely won’t change during that year.
 We are still working out the details of our volume offering, so not sure about multi-year fixed pricing for teams.